 Secretary Cho also shared that the City will begin exploring residential parking permits soon.
 Committee Member Gore asked how many permits will be allowed per apartment.
 Secretary Cho said he believed one space per unit was being considered.
 Additionally, the City is looking for opportunities to construct another parking garage in the Downtown.

-Committee Member McAuley mentioned that a thet project at Spruce and El Camino Real the fence takes a lot of space on the sidewalk.
+Committee Member McAuley mentioned that a this project at Spruce and El Camino Real the fence takes a lot of space on the sidewalk.
 This is not acceptable because it leaves no room for pedestrians.
 The same problem is happening at the project located at Baden and Linden, the fence is taking a lot of room of the sidewalk.

 Secretary Cho mentioned that this issue is brought up at Technical Advisory Committee (TAC meetings and discussed amongst staff.
 For example, the project at Gateway, with the fence protruding into the right of way was discussed at a TAC meeting and the contractor was asked to reposition the fence.